 Although not essential, postgraduate study can offer an advantage to those wishing to seek careers in competitive areas.

-Almost 60% of economics graduates are in employment six months after graduating, while just under a quarter undertake further study either as a full-time option or by combining work with study.
+Almost 60% of economics graduates are in employment six months after graduating, while nearly a quarter undertake further study.

-Economics as a degree places emphasis on numerical and problem-solving skills.
-This is reflected in the destinations of economics graduates as almost 14% are working as financial and investment analysts and advisers, while a further 10% are chartered and certified accountants.
+An economics degree places emphasis on numerical and problem-solving skills.
+This is reflected in the destinations of graduates as almost 14% work as financial and investment analysts and advisers, while a further 10% are chartered and certified accountants.

 Other professions in the top ten include brokers, economists, management consultants, business analysts and marketing associate professionals.